 The Merit-based Incentive Payment System (MIPS) is one of two tracks offered by CMS to meet the requirements of the Quality Payment Program (QPP).
 MIPS is a single program that replaces PQRS, EHR Incentive Program (Meaningful Use) and the Value-Based Modifier.
 Practices will earn a payment adjustment based on four performance categories: Quality, Improvement Activities, Promoting Interoperability and Cost.
-Each component is a weighted score that will contribute to the overall payment adjustment in 2022 for participation in the 2020 QPP program year.
+Each component is a weighted score that will contribute to the overall payment adjustment that will start two years post the close of the current reporting year.

-Eligible clinicians who provide clinical care and bill under Medicare Part B FFS (Fee-For-Service) can participate in MIPS through the QCDR.
-MIPS-eligible clinicians include but are not limited to physicians, physician assistants, nurse practitioners, clinical nurse specialists and certified registered nurse anesthetists.
-Clinicians can enter their 10-digit National Provider Identifier (NPI) number on the CMS website to view their QPP participation status by performance year.
+Eligible providers who provide clinical care and bill under Medicare Part B FFS (Fee-For-Service) can participate in MIPS through the QCDR.
+MIPS-eligible providers include but are not limited to physicians, physician assistants, nurse practitioners, clinical nurse specialists and certified registered nurse anesthetists.
+Providers can enter their 10-digit National Provider Identifier (NPI) number on the CMS website to view their QPP participation status by performance year.

-The registries are an approved single QCDR reporting option for MIPS 2020.
+The registries are an approved single QCDR reporting option for the 2022 MIPS reporting year.
 A QCDR is defined as a CMS-approved entity that has successfully completed a rigorous qualification process and demonstrates clinical expertise in medicine and quality measurement development that collect medical or clinical data on behalf of MIPS eligible providers to track patients and diseases and foster improvement in the quality of care provided to patients.

-Eligible clinicians who are actively submitting their patient data to the registries can request that we report their 2020 MIPS data on their behalf.
-To initiate this, clinicians must complete an electronic data release consent form (eDRCF).
-The eDRCF provides consent required by CMS that allows the QCDR to release data to CMS on the clinicians’ or groups’ behalf.
-Only data for eligible clinicians will be submitted to CMS if the eligible provider and/or group completes an eDRCF by the specified deadline.
+Eligible providers who are actively submitting their patient data to the registries can request we report their 2022 MIPS data on their behalf.
+Providers must complete an electronic data release consent form (eDRCF).
+The eDRCF provides consent required by CMS that allows the QCDR to release data to CMS on the providers’ or groups’ behalf.
+Only data for eligible providers will be submitted to CMS if the eligible provider and/or group completes an eDRCF by the specified deadline.

-Providers must complete the following three steps before 2020 MIPS data can be submitted by the PINNACLE and Diabetes Collaborative QCDR:
+Providers must complete the following steps before MIPS data can be submitted by the PINNACLE Registry and Diabetes Collaborative Registry QCDR:

-For more information, existing registry participants should contact their dedicated client account manager or the NCDR participant support team at firstname.lastname@example.org or 1-833-644-7466.
+For more information, existing registry participants should contact the Clinical Data Registries support team at firstname.lastname@example.org or 1-833-644-7466.

-Yes, a practice may request that the QCDR submit MIPS data on behalf of all clinicians in the practice.
+Yes, a practice may request that the QCDR submit MIPS data on behalf of all providers in the practice.
 These providers must be listed as active providers in the Provider Profile page.
-If a practice is reporting its clinicians as individuals, each individual provider must complete his/her own eDRCF for MIPS data submission.
+If a practice is reporting their providers as individuals, each individual provider must complete his/her own eDRCF for MIPS data submission.
 Not all providers are required to report.
 Not all providers are required to report.
 To determine if reporting is required, check the provider’s participation status on the QPP website providers

-In 2020, practices of two or more eligible clinicians can participate as a group practice.
-Group practice level reporting (GPRO) is when performance data for all clinicians in the practice is aggregated at the Tax Identification Number (TIN) level.
-All clinicians under the TIN will receive the same score.
+Practices of two or more eligible providers can participate as a group.
+Group reporting is when performance data for all providers in the practice is aggregated at the Tax Identification Number (TIN) level.
+All providers under the TIN will receive the same score.
 Solo practitioners are not eligible to report as a group.

-The reporting requirements for GPRO are the same as those for individual reporting.
-Group practices must submit six quality measures, including one outcome measure or one high-priority measure and report for at least 70 percent of the group practice’s patients.
-In order to successfully report data for Improvement Activities, at least 50% of the providers within the group must participate in that activity during any continuous 90-day period in the performance year.
+The reporting requirements for group reporting are the same as those for individual reporting.
+Groups must submit six quality measures, including one outcome measure or one high-priority measure and report for at least 70 percent of the group practice’s patients.
+To successfully report data for Improvement Activities, at least 50% of the providers within the group must participate in that activity during any continuous 90-day period in the performance year.

-If a provider or group elects to submit data to CMS using the PINNACLE or the Diabetes Collaborative QCDR, Veradigm will provide CMS with quality measures, improvement activities and promoting interoperability measures selected by the practice as long as they meet each performance category requirement.
+If a provider or group elects to submit data to CMS using the PINNACLE Registry or the Diabetes Collaborative Registry QCDR, Veradigm will provide CMS with Quality measures, Improvement Activities and Promoting Interoperability measures selected by the practice as long as they meet each performance category requirement.
 Practices will select their own measures and activities for submission via the Physician Dashboard.

 Patient encounters that occurred between Jan.
-1, 2020 and Dec.
-31, 2020.
-Eligible clinicians and groups are required to report a full year of quality data in 2020.
+1, 2022 and Dec.
+31, 2022.
+Eligible providers and groups are required to report a full year of quality data in 2022.

 Practices are required to submit 100 percent of patient encounters that meet inclusion criteria.
 Generally, that includes face-to-face office visits for patients with coronary artery disease, heart failure, hypertension, diabetes and/or atrial fibrillation.